thomaslango/Slicer-Liver/paper.md

 for some of these cancers [@Simmonds:2006], and the evolution of computer-assisted surgical systems over the past two decades has significantly improved tumor localization and surgeons confidence during surgery [@Hansen:2014], [@Lamata:2010].
-However, despite these advances, several challenges remain in liver surgical practice.
+However, despite these advances, several challenges remain in liver surgery practice.

 While patient-specific 3D models are systematically generated for surgical planning and guidance, surgery planning remains a manual process.
 This is particularly problematic for patients with multiple metastases, where manual surgery planning becomes intricate.
-The current techniques for planning virtual resections, namely, drawing-on-slices and deformable surfaces [@Preim:2013], [@Palomar:2017], have shown limitations.
+The current techniques for digital planning of liver resections, namely, drawing-on-slices and deformable surfaces [@Preim:2013], [@Palomar:2017], have shown limitations.
 Therefore, there is a pressing need for new algorithms capable of generating precise, rapid, and straightforward resection plans, even in complex cases.